Progression-Free Survival

 This was a prespecified analysis and was not powered to show statistical significance.

-~1.5X mDOR with RYBREVANT® + LAZCLUZE™
+~1.5X mDOR with RYBREVANT® + LAZCLUZE1

 For first-line treatment of adult patients with locally advanced or metastatic EGFR+ NSCLC

-High intracranial ORR with durable intracranial DOR1
+High intracranial ORR with durable intracranial DOR5,6

 Intracranial ORR in subjects with intracranial lesions at baseline*